 In the meantime we will continue monitoring our email and telephone messages where we are able to do so and we will respond to essential enquiries where we can.

 Please do not travel to us and adhere to official advice to protect yourselves and others: Public Health England

 Many of our family history resources are available via Ancestry.co.uk , and some of our West Yorkshire Tithe Maps are freely available at WYTithemaps.org.uk .
 You can also access digital images of the diaries of Anne Lister of Shibden Hall via our online catalogue - find out more here.

-We will be cancelling all events until May 1st and will review at this time.
-If you have bought a ticket to attend one of our paid for events we will be making full refunds via Eventbrite over the next week.
+We have postponed our events programme until further notice.
+If you have bought a ticket to attend a paid for event we will be making full refunds via Eventbrite.
 We hope to re-run all our events at a safer time in the future.

 The West Yorkshire Archive Service collects and looks after the unique documentary heritage of the region and helps members of the public use and enjoy these records.